smirik/SmirikQuizBundle/README.md

 How to use
 ----------

-* Bundle has its own layout Resources/views/layout.html.twig extending base.html.twig.
+* Bundle has its own layout `Resources/views/layout.html.twig` extending base.html.twig.
 All templates extending this layout.
+All admin templates extends `Resources/views/Admin/layout.html.twig`.
 * There are 4 controllers:
   * AdminQuestionController (/admin/questions/*) for questions management,
   * AdminQuizController (/admin/quiz/*) for quizes management,